Jakob-gitcoder/ML_algorithmic_development_mental_disease_prediction/README.md

 The specific problems of the dataset can be seen on the following figure:
 ![Project_overview](./assets/class_balance_and_missing_values.jpg)

+To address these problems, the following approach is proposed:

 ### Model development
 ### Model evaluation
 ### XAI